Definition of Subprime Mortgage

 1. Fixed-Interest Mortgages

-These mortgages are usually offered for an extended period of 40- or 50-year term compared to the standard 30-year for conventional mortgages.
+These mortgages usually offer an extended 40- or 50-year term compared to the standard 30-year for conventional mortgages.
 This extended loan period results in lower monthly payments for the borrowers.
-Nevertheless, these loans are offered at a significantly higher interest rate.
+Nevertheless, these loans offer a significantly higher interest rate.

 2. Adjustable-Rate Mortgages

-These loans typically start with a fixed interest rate and then later switch to a floating interest rate.
+These loans typically start with a fixed interest rate and then switch to a floating one.
 In these loans, the monthly payments for the borrowers are usually lower during the initial term.
-However, the payments increase significantly once the mortgages switch to the higher, variable rate.
-The floating rate is determined on the basis of an index (such as the secured overnight financing rate or SOFR) plus a margin.
+However, the payments increase significantly once the mortgages switch to a higher variable rate.
+The floating rate depends on an index (such as the secured overnight financing rate or SOFR) plus a margin.

 3. Interest-Only Mortgages

 In the initial few (5 to 10) years of the mortgage, the principal payments are postponed such that the borrowers only pay the interest.
 However, the borrowers can still make the principal payments during the moratorium period.
-Once the initial term is over, the borrowers either need to start paying off the principal or opt to refinance the mortgage.
+Once the initial term is over, the borrowers must either start paying off the principal or refinance the mortgage.

 Impact of Subprime Mortgage

-The major downside of subprime mortgages is that these loans are extended to people whose financial position indicates a higher propensity to default on loan repayment.
-The real problem begins when the subprime mortgage becomes an economy-wide phenomenon like what we witnessed during the housing market crash of 2008.
-Once a large number of borrowers start to default on their mortgages, the rate of housing foreclosures climbs sharply, and the lenders end up losing all their money.
-The impact of the last subprime mortgage crisis radiated throughout financial markets and economies around the world, leading to a global recession.
+The major downside of subprime mortgages is that these loans extend to people whose financial position indicates a higher propensity to default on loan repayment.
+The real problem begins when the subprime mortgage becomes an economy-wide phenomenon, as we witnessed during the housing market crash 2008.
+Once many borrowers default on their mortgages, the rate of housing foreclosures climbs sharply, and the lenders lose all their money.
+The impact of the last subprime mortgage crisis radiated throughout financial markets and economies worldwide, leading to a global recession.

-Given the higher credit risk associated with subprime mortgages, lenders usually charge a higher interest rate compared to the prime lending rate.
-The interest rate on subprime mortgages is determined based on different factors – the amount of down payment, credit score, and reported delinquencies.
+Given the higher credit risk associated with subprime mortgages, lenders usually charge a higher interest rate than the prime lending rate.
+The interest rate on subprime mortgages depends on different factors – the amount of down payment, credit score, and reported delinquencies.
 In many cases, the interest rate is adjustable-rate such that the interest rate can potentially go up at specified points in time in the future.

 Risks of Subprime Mortgage